Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 [See the full-sized picture](05-jenkins-first-run-results.png)

 ---
+{{< slide id="add-contrast-to-your-pipeline" >}}
+## LAB: Adding Contrast Security to your Pipeline
+In this section, we'll add support for using Contrast Security

+---
 ### View the configuration

 Click into the *Configure* link to examine the organization of the pipeline, and its three main sections